ninabarzh/broomstick/content/posts/ice-legal-chain.md

 from legal and medical support, and routine psychological and physical abuse.
 Add barbed wire, subtract accountability, and you are almost there.

-Historians such as Andrea Pitzer have observed that Donald Trump’s proposed mass deportation scheme—cheerfully revived in 2024—bears remarkable similarity to the architecture of internment in authoritarian regimes.
+Historians such as Andrea Pitzer have observed that Donald Trump’s proposed mass deportation scheme, cheerfully revived in 2024, bears remarkable similarity to the architecture of internment in authoritarian regimes.
 The plans call for the construction of large-scale detention centres, military coordination for civilian round-ups, and the suspension of due process under the convenient euphemism of “expedited removal.”
 One need not squint terribly hard to see the resemblance to historical events we swore never to repeat.